Cambridge English Literature Summer School

 The Cambridge Immerse English Literature course combines practical analysis of language and form with a thorough grounding in the historical and cultural context of a variety of key texts.
 By introducing students to a variety of different literary techniques including how to critically analyse texts, the Immerse English Literature summer programme will enable a high school student to develop their reading, writing, and analysis in order to prepare for university life.

-Summer English Literature Courses at Cambridge University
+Summer English Literature Courses held in Cambridge University colleges

-Oxbridge Style English Literature Courses
+Cambridge Immerse Style English Literature Courses

 The Cambridge Immerse English Literature course is perfect for those considering studying English at university level.
 The course focuses upon equipping students with the skills that are vital to studying English Literature at university: in particular, the ability to form logical, coherent and eloquent arguments, and to analyse the different features of texts in order to ask the question – what makes ‘literary’ language literary?